ProjectSeptemberInc/freek/README.md

 > But for now, `Free` starts to enter in mind of people so we want to use it as is (with a few enhancements).

-In general, you want to use simple DSL like:
+Here is what you want to do in general with Free:

+### Building DSL

 ```scala